loiht2/ml-platform-training-job/JSON_CONFIG_UPDATE.md

 ## Migration Guide

-If you have existing training containers that expect individual environment variables, you need to update them to read from `TUNING_CONFIG`.
+If you have existing training containers that expect individual environment variables, you need to update them to read from `TRAINING_CONFIG`.

 ### Quick Migration